Six Flags Magic Mountain closes due to rain

 Six Flags Magic Mountain was closed Monday due to “inclement weather,” the theme park announced on Twitter.

-The theme park closed due to the storm hitting Southern California which will bring rain and snow to the region Monday, Tuesday and Wednesday of this week.
+The theme park closed amid a powerful storm hitting Southern California, which will bring rain and snow to the region Monday, Tuesday and Wednesday.

 The showers are expected to bring 1 to 3 inches of rain to the coast and valley locations with forecasts showing that Tuesday will bring the heaviest rainfall.